 TIP: Recruiting is an ongoing activity.
-As the EOR directs services, the EOR will need to recruit employees for regular schedule and back up needs.
+As the EOR directs services, the EOR will need to recruit employees that will be regularly scheduled and employees that will be used for back up purposes.

 Screening Potential Employees

 Screening potential employees will assist the EOR in finding the right people to meet the needs of the participant.
 Please remember that not all applicants will meet the participant's needs and should be taken off the EOR's list of potential employees if they are not a good fit.